cambirch/aps-sql/README.md

-aps-sql v0.2.0
+aps-sql v0.3.0
 =======

 A node.js library that uses Edge.js and ADO.NET to allow for proper SQL use from a node.js app.

 ### Installing for use ###

-This module is **not** published to NPM nor will it be anytime soon.
-This is important at this point because if it **were** published, you would just npm install <package-name>!
+Please note that this module is **not** published to NPM nor will it be anytime soon.

-Using this module requires a few simple steps in order to install it as a natural NPM module.

-- Clone the repository into a local directory
-- Open an **Administrator** command prompt
-- Browse to the directory that the repository is cloned into
-- Use the cmd: `npm link`
-- Browse to the directory that you are building a node project that requires the aps-sql module
-- Use the cmd: `npm link aps-sql`
-- Use the module as you would any other `require('aps-sql')`
+Installation has been simplified in this version.

+    npm install camMCC/aps-sql --save

 ## Using ##